ednamilgo/ednamilgo/README.md

-- 👋 Hi, I’m Edna Milgo
+- 👋 Hi, I’m Dr.Edna Milgo
 - 👀 I’m interested in Machine Learning and Artificial Intelligence.
+Currently working on GenAi for Sentiment Analysis and Deep learning models

+- Previous projects include Algorithms for Adaptive  Markov Chain Monte Carlo(MCMC) Sampling, Neural Network models for pricing of smartphones, Regreession and clustering models.

-Currently doing Markov Chain Monte Carlo(MCMC)  techniques for Sampling  and stochastic optimization.
-I am intrested in all things Bayesian Inference, MCMC, ML models and Optimization techniques.
+- I am intrested in all things Bayesian Inference, MCMC, GenAI and deep learning .

+- Ask me about Python, MCMC, deep learning and optimization techniques

 <!---
 ednamilgo/ednamilgo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.